 In Car Security Crash Camera Reviews

 With constant emerging incidents in the media where rogue drivers are deliberately causing accidents just to claim on insurance, the need to have a dashboard camera today is a must.
-Dashboard camera or dash cams are a legal solution to protect you against the reckless driving of other motorists.
+Dash cams (Black box) are a legal solution to protect you against the reckless driving of other motorists.

 My name is David Conway, and I have started this site up to review and compare dashboard cameras on the market today.